EraldyHq/kubee/docs/bin/kubee.md

-# Kube eXpress - A One-Clik, Single VPS, Self-Hosted Kubernetes Platform
+# Kube Easy - A One-Clik, Single VPS, Self-Hosted Kubernetes Platform

 ## About
-`kube-x` is the main entry of the `kube-x platform`
+`kubee` is the main entry of the `kubee platform`